Zoltu/ethereum-abi-encoder/README.md

 # Description

-A single dependency Ethereum ABI encoder/decoder.
+A dependency free Ethereum ABI encoder/decoder.
 Also handles signature parsing and generation!

 ### Features